metabase/metabase/docs/administration-guide/05-setting-permissions.md

 ---

 ## Next: custom segments and metrics
-Learn how to create collections of questions to organize things and decide who gets to see what in the [next section](06-collections.md).
+Metabase lets you create and set permissions on collections of dashboards and questions.
+[Learn how](06-collections.md).